cBioPortal/cbioportal/docs/Deployment-Procedure.md

 mysqldump -u <user> -h <host> -p <database name> | gzip > <database_name>_`date +%Y%m%d_%H%M`.sql.gz
 ```

 The second step is to migrate the database.
+Make sure that the migration script is the same version as the deployed cBioPortal website.
 It is recommended to first test the migration script manually line-by-line in a copy of the existing database.
 This will catch any data-related bugs that might not be captured by the python migration script.
 After testing is successful, migrate the production databases following these steps [here](Updating-your-cBioPortal-installation.md#Running-the-migration-script).

 These are all cBioPortal databases and their locations:
 | Website  | Database | Location |